 Spring Authorization Server version 0.2.2 released

-Spring Authorization Server 0.2.2 is released, this version is mainly about optimizations and bug fixes, the more important new feature is Client authentication support for JWT assertions.
 Release Notes New features JdbcOAuth2AuthorizationService now supports large database fields.
 Deprecated OAuth2TokenIntrospectionClaimAccessor, will use Spring Security 5.6 implementation.
 Deprecate JwtEncoder related classes and use Spring Security jose library implementation.
 The token field in the JdbcOAuth2AuthorizationService now supports clob and text data types.
 Token revocation logic is now customizable.

 Configuration of mongotemplate and transactions for mongodb multiple data sources